Justified & Ancient: Reviews and reaction

 The single reached number two on the UK Singles Chart, being held off the number one spot for New Year's Day 1992 (not Christmas 1991 as is often erroneously claimed) by the re-release of Queen's "Bohemian Rhapsody".
 "Justified & Ancient (Stand by the JAMs)" also reached number 11 on the US Billboard Hot 100, (returning Wynette to the top-40 on that chart for the first time since 1969), number three on the Australian Singles Chart, number one in Sweden, and number one on the Austrian Top 40.
 The UK music press received the release generally positively: it was "single of the week" in New Musical Express (NME) and Melody Maker.
 NME noted the "beautiful ethnic chorus lines!
 Ice Cream Vans!
 F--king awful lyrics!" [sic], and found that although the single "...lacks the sheer frantic rush of 'Last Train to Trancentral' ..., The KLF model a spiritual crown which elevates them several tower blocks above their amateur peers."
 Johnny Dee from Smash Hits commented, "Very weirdy and very ravey, as we've come to expect from the odd bods in the snoods, but this "anthem" is given an extra tang by the vocals of country star, Tammy Wynette".
-In the US, Larry Flick from Billboard commented, "The decision to enlist country music queen Tammy Wynette for the lead vocal was a stroke of pure genius.
+In the US, Larry Flick from Billboard magazine commented, "The decision to enlist country music queen Tammy Wynette for the lead vocal was a stroke of pure genius.
 Her distinctive style provides a weird-but-appealing contrast to the British dance duo's electro/hip-hop instrumental noodlings.
 Sort of sounds like the theme to a space-age spaghetti western.
 A sure-fire club smash, look for this gem to reignite top 40 interest pronto."